Halloween is just around the corner! Here are some tips to help keep that smile healthy!

 Visit an ADA Dentist

-Regular visits to your ADA-member dentist can help prevent problems from occurring and catch those that do occur early, when they are easy to "treat."
+Regular visits to your ADA-member pediatric dentist in the San Jose Bay Area can help prevent problems from occurring and catch those that do occur early, when they are easy to "treat."